-Moving solely to a standard of care enforcement model has broad implications, and the Board did not take evaluating whether it was feasible and appropriate to make such a move lightly.
+Moving solely to a standard of care enforcement model has broad implications, and the Board did not take evaluating whether it was both feasible and appropriate to make such a move lightly.
 The Board determined establishment of an ad hoc committee solely dedicated to evaluation of the question presented was necessary to allow for robust engagement with interested stakeholders.
 The committee was comprised of five members, including both licensee and public members, and convened six meetings.
-Members and stakeholders received and provided presentations, reviewed actions taken by other jurisdictions, considered research and robustly discussed a number of policy questions, which will be discussed in more detail in this report.
+Members received presentations from stakeholders, reviewed actions taken by other jurisdictions, considered research and robustly discussed a number of policy questions, which will be discussed in more detail in this report.